HANDLING SIN (BY MARK OVERTON)

 The rule I use for such mental sins is, “If you could have and you would have, you’re guilty.”
 That is, if circumstances had allowed you to commit the sin with your body without a penalty, and you would have done it, then in God’s sight, you did the deed.
 So watch your desires, making sure they don’t cross the line into would-have-done-it.

 You might have been taught that “we are under no law.”
-The Apostle Paul stated this several times, but he was referring to the law of the Old Testament, which is known as “the Law of Moses”.
-We are not under those laws, as they were voided when Jesus died on the cross.
-However, we are under the laws of the New Testament, most of which are listed in the table above.
-Some of them are identical to those of the Old Testament, causing confusion, resulting in the foolish doctrine that we are not under any law, which implies that it’s okay with God if we sin.
+The Apostle Paul stated this several times, but he was referring to the ceremonial laws in the Law of Moses in the Old Testament.
+We are not under those laws, as they were nullified when Jesus died on the cross.
+However, we are under the moral laws in the Law of Moses.
+These laws forbid adultery, cross-dressing, homosexuality, cheating, and many other sins.
+We are also under the laws of the New Testament, most of which are listed in the table above.
 Both sets of laws (Old and New Testament) are expressions of God’s righteous nature.
 The description in this paragraph is over-simplified, but you can learn the details and rationale behind these laws in my article, Are We Under Any Law? (free download).

 How to Repent